 - It is very important to never heat an empty enameled cast iron skillet too hot.
 Unlike a regular cast iron skillet, which can be pre-heated to a searing heat, an empty enameled skillet could get damaged if pre-heated too hot.
 So, avoid using enameled cast skillets for recipes that call for preheating the skillet to a high temperature before adding ingredients.

 Best Enameled Cast Iron Cookware

-We’ve gathered a few of our favourite enameled cast iron skillets and pans.
+We’ve gathered a few of our favorite enameled cast iron skillets and pans.
 Although I’m a huge fan of Le Creuset and Staub they are some pricey pots.
-Here’s good options without the lofty prices of the premium brands.
+Here are some good options without the lofty prices of the premium brands.

 Lodge 3.6 Quart Cast Iron Casserole Pan

 You can bake, broil, sauté or grill at up to 500 degrees Fahrenheit in this large casserole pan.
 It features dual handles making it easy to transport this dish from the stovetop to the table.
 The lid ensures that food won’t splatter.
 You can choose from either a striking Caribbean blue or Oyster white colour.
 It’s similar to a skillet however the casserole pan comes with a useful lid.
 Check out what the pan looks like on Amazon.

 While Lodge is famous for their seasoned cast iron they also make enameled cast iron.
 A 6 quart is an ideal size for most people.
 Any bigger can really be too weighty to lift out of the oven.
 However, the pot is equally at home on the stove top.
 Unlike standard cast iron, enameled cast iron is great for boiling water and making tomato-based dishes.
 I have to say at the time of writing Lodge outsource manufacturing overseas however the pans and extremely popular.
 See the wide range of colours available on Amazon.

 Cast iron vs enameled cast iron our final thoughts